anto18671/astraltech/Astraltech/About/PublishedFileId.txt

 ## Frequently Asked Questions

 Q: Is this mod compatible with [specific mod]?
-A: We've designed AstralTech to be as compatible as possible.
+A: We've designed Astraltech to be as compatible as possible.
 If you encounter any issues, please let us know!

 Q: Can I add this to an existing save?
-A: Yes, you can safely add AstralTech Bionic Implants to existing saves.
+A: Yes, you can safely add Astraltech Bionic Implants to existing saves.

 Q: Are these implants too overpowered?
-A: While extremely powerful, AstralTech implants are balanced through rarity and high costss.
+A: While extremely powerful, Astraltech implants are balanced through rarity and high costss.
 They're designed to be end-game content.

 ---

 ## Support and Feedback

-If you enjoy AstralTech Bionic Implants, please leave a rating and share your experiences!
+If you enjoy Astraltech Bionic Implants, please leave a rating and share your experiences!
 For bug reports, suggestions, or general feedback, please use the discussion board or comment section.

 ---